Panchadip-128/Drone-Navigation-using-Reinforcement-Learning-/README.md

 - -> Contributing
 - -> License

-# Features
+# Features:
 Pathfinding with A Algorithm*: Finds an optimal, shortest path from the starting position to the target using the A* heuristic.
 Reinforcement Learning Navigation: A reinforcement learning model trains to achieve the navigation goal while avoiding obstacles, rewarding efficient paths.
 Dynamic Obstacles: Specify obstacle positions to simulate real-world barriers and allow pathfinding adaptations.
 Comprehensive Visualizations: Includes static, dynamic, and 3D visualizations of the environment, path costs, and drone’s decision-making process.
 Real-time Animation: Watch the drone’s actions in a step-by-step movement toward the target.

-# Project Structure
+# Project Structure:
 pathfinding block: Contains the A* algorithm and helper functions for calculating paths. reinforcement_learning block: Implements the reinforcement learning environment using OpenAI Gym, where the drone learns an optimal policy for navigation. visualizations block: Defines visualization functions, including static, dynamic, and heatmap visualizations.

-# Setup Instructions
+# Setup Instructions:
 Clone the repository:

 git clone https://github.com/Panchadip-128/Drone-Navigation_Detection_using_RL.git cd Drone-Navigation_Detection_using_RL